 This snorkeling destination is a seasonal location because in the winter, strong winds and currents make it much more dangerous.

-Be aware that Tunnels Beach can get overwhelming and crowded with visitors, so plan to get to the beach early.
+Be aware that Tunnels Beach can get overwhelming and crowded with visitors (since it’s one of the most popular Kauai snorkeling beaches), so plan to get to the beach early.

 One last important note: make sure that you use the restroom and plan to bring some food beforehand.
 There are no restaurants or restrooms anywhere nearby.